ignacio82/vizdraws/README.md

 Example
 -------

-This is a basic example which shows you how to solve a common problem:
+This is a example which shows you how to how to visualize the transition from the prior to the posterior:

 ``` r
 library(vizdraws)